imixs/imixs-docker/backup/README.md

 * restore feature.

 ## Environment
-The imixs/backup image is based on the [official postgres image](https://hub.docker.com/_/postgres/) with additional mysql-client support.
+The imixs/backup image is based on the [official postgres image](https://hub.docker.com/_/postgres/) with additional mariadb-client support.

 imixs/backup provides the following environment variables which need to be set during container startup: